Suchismita-Deb/Suchismita-Deb.github.io/content/post/mypost.md

 My learnings.
 Have more focus and stick for hours to solve the problem.
 Pragmatic Programming.
-Mind is not developed for developer dont wait fr others to clarify the work.
+Mind is not developed for developer do not wait for others to clarify the work.
 It is like clerk type work.